alex-free/tonyhax/gameshark-code.md

 * Eject the USB flash drive from your computer and insert it into your PS2 console.
 Insert a PS1 memory card into your PS2 as well.

-* Start the uLaunchElf homebrew program on your PS2 console.
+* Start the [WLaunchELF](https://github.com/ps2homebrew/wLaunchELF) homebrew program on your PS2 console.
 Navigate to the `mass` device (this is your USB flash drive) with the `DPAD` on the controller, then select it with the `circle` button.

 * Using the `DPAD` to navigate, press the `cross` button on the controller to highlight the `Tonyhax International Loader RAW File` that you previously copied to the USB flash drive.
-Press the `R1` button on the controller to make the file operations menu appear in uLaunchELF.
+Press the `R1` button on the controller to make the file operations menu appear in [WLaunchELF](https://github.com/ps2homebrew/wLaunchELF).
 Use the `DPAD` to move to the copy function and then press the `circle` button to select it.

 * Press the `triangle` button to navigate out of the `mass` device.
 Use the `DPAD` and the circle button to navigate into either the `MC0` (if the PS1 memory card is in slot 1 of the PS2) or `MC1` (if the PS1 memory card is in slot 2 of the PS2) device.

-* Press the `R1` button to again make the file operations menu appear in uLaunchElF.
+* Press the `R1` button to again make the file operations menu appear in [WLaunchELF](https://github.com/ps2homebrew/wLaunchELF).
 Use the `DPAD` to navigate to the paste option and press the `circle` button to finally paste the `Tonyhax International Loader RAW File` file.
 Now you can press the `triangle` button to navigate out of the PS1 memory card device, and remove the memory card from the PS2 console (if you want to use it in a different console).

 * Power on your PS1 with the memory card containing the `Tonyhax International Loader RAW File` inserted into slot 1 of your console.
 Start the GameShark.